Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: Introduction

-The main result in \S \ref{nonabsplitsn} is Theorem \ref{strictmodel}, which shows that every non-positively weighted MHS or MTS on a real relative Malcev homotopy type admits a strictification, in the sense that it is represented by an $R$-equivariant DGA in ind-MHS or ind-MTS.
-Corollary \ref{allsplit} then applies the results of \S \ref{splitsn} to give canonical $\cS$-splittings for such MHS or MTS, while Corollary \ref{qformalthing} shows that the splittings give equivalences $(Y,y)^{\rho, \mal} \simeq\gr^W(Y,y)^{\rho, \mal}$.
-Corollary \ref{mhspin} shows that they give rise to MHS or MTS on homotopy groups, and this is applied to quasi-projective varieties in Corollary \ref{unitsingmtspin}.
+The main result in Section \ref{nonabsplitsn} is Theorem \ref{strictmodel}, which shows that every non-positively weighted MHS or MTS on a real relative Malcev homotopy type admits a strictification, in the sense that it is represented by an $R$-equivariant CDGA in ind-MHS or ind-MTS.
+Corollary \ref{allsplit} then applies the results of Section \ref{splitsn} to give canonical $\cS$-splittings for such MHS or MTS, while Corollary \ref{qformalthing} shows that the splittings give equivalences $(Y,y)^{\rho, \mal} \simeq\gr^W(Y,y)^{\rho, \mal}$.
+Corollary \ref{mhspin2} shows that they give rise to MHS or MTS on homotopy groups, and this is applied to quasi-projective varieties in Corollary \ref{unitsingmtspin}.
 There are various consequences for deformations of representations (Proposition \ref{defprop}).
-Finally, Theorem \ref{cfksplit} shows that for projective varieties, the canonical $\cS$-splittings coincide with the explicit $\cS$-splittings established in \cite{mhs}.
+Finally, Theorem \ref{cfksplit} shows that for projective varieties, the canonical $\cS$-splittings coincide with the explicit Green's operator $\cS$-splittings established in Theorems \ref{mhsmal} and \ref{mtsmal}.